Hamzeali/login_register_3d/README.md

 - [Youtube Project: Login and Register Flip Card](https://www.youtube.com/watch?v=YRS7BwUfL5s&list=PLhB-UOT2ZISWw2MC8gBx_M-p6P4kwLwJI)

-The purpose of the project is find out how the animation work with flutter and to connect the project to a database (Fire Base).
+The purpose of this project is to find out how the animation works with flutter and to connect the project to a database (Fire Base).